Filament Pairs, Dynamic Partitions, and Spiders for Post-Singularly Finite Entire Functions

 For an entire function $f\colon\C\to\C$, we define two extensions $\CTT{f}\supset\CT{f}\supset\C$ of the complex plane.
-The extension $\CT{f}$ is obtained by adding all transcendental singularities of $f^{-1}$ to $\C$ (``asymptotic tracts''), while $\CTT{f}$ is the dynamical version of $\CT{f}$ obtained by adding the transcendental singularities of the inverse function for every iterate of $f$.
+The extension $\CT{f}$ is obtained by adding all transcendental singularities of $f^{-1}$ to $\C$ (``{limits of} asymptotic tracts''), while $\CTT{f}$ is the dynamical version of $\CT{f}$ obtained by adding the transcendental singularities of the inverse function for every iterate of $f$.
 The extension $\CT{f}$ is classical and exists for every non-constant holomorphic map between Riemann surfaces; see \cite{E2}.

 This construction can be carried out for all entire functions (compare \cite[Section~2.4]{DavidThesis}), but it is simpler in our case of functions that have only finitely many singular values.
-Let $a\in\C$ be an asympotic value and $V$ be an associated asymptotic tract: this may be thought of as a domain $V\subset \C$ so that $f\colon V\to D_r(a)\setminus\{a\}$ is a universal cover for some $r=r(a)>0$.
+Let $a\in\C$ be an asympotic value and $V$ be an associated asymptotic tract: this is a domain $V\subset \C$ so that $f\colon V\to D_r(a)\setminus\{a\}$ is a universal cover for some $r=r(a)>0$ (a more natural definition for a tract $V$ is if there is a topological disk neighborhood $U$ of $a$ such that $f\colon V\to U\sm\{a\}$ is a universal cover).
 Two asymptotic tracts over the same asymptotic value are called equivalent if they have a common restriction to another asymptotic tract.
-We will identify asymptotic tracts with their equivalence classes from now on.
+We will identify asymptotic tracts with their equivalence classes.